We can't wait for you to experience our new winery in the heart of the Yakima Valley!

 Sanitation: Winery staff will wash their hands frequently, disinfect all surfaces multiple times per day, maintain clean restrooms and provide a fun experience!

-Seatings: Tables will be made available for parties of five or less.
+Seatings: To comply with the Governor's Safe Start policies, we are only allowed to seat people outside at this time.
+Tables will be made available for parties of six or less.
 Tables will be at least six feet apart and we ask that you do not re-arrange furniture.
 Please refrain from visiting other tables, or if you do, please ensure your mask is on and you are six feet apart from other guests.

 Health screening questions: Please ask yourself the following questions before visiting Fortuity Cellars.
 If you answer "yes" to any of the three questions, please reschedule your visit to another time.